svanoort/pyresttest/README.md

 `python -c 'import pycurl'`

 If this returns correctly, pycurl is installed, if you see an ImportError or similar, it isn't.
+You may also verify the pyyaml installation as well, since that can fail to install by pip in rare circumstances.

 ### Error installing by pip
 `__main__.ConfigurationError: Could not run curl-config: [Errno 2] No such file or directory`